-The SW Zone Hockey Association is once again pleased to offer a 10-week progressive Goaltender and Defenseman Development Camp, facilitated by Ryan Faulkner and goalie instructed by Blair Faulkner (Vimy Hockey Goaltending Instructor and teacher) Details of the camps and instructors are below.
+The SW Zone Hockey Association is once again pleased to offer a 10-week progressive Goaltender and Defenceman Development Camp, facilitated by Nathan Dempsey Hockey Advantage and instructed by Blair Falkner (Vimy Hockey Goaltending Instructor and teacher) and Nathan Dempsey (NHL alumni defenceman, Vimy Hockey Campus Director and Director of Nathan Dempsey Hockey Advantage).
+Details of the camps and instructors are below.

 Camp times & dates Terwillegar B Arena